 .01 The ultimate right-of-way of the adjacent public street or arterial highway; or

 .02 The closest edge of any adjacent private street; or

 .03 The closest edge of any recorded private vehicle access easement.

 .0203 Setbacks for Attached Accessory Buildings.
 If an accessory building is attached to the main building and is structurally part of and has a common wall or roof with the main building, it shall comply in all respects with the requirements of the underlying zone applicable to the main building, including side and rear setbacks, unless otherwise specified by the underlying zone.

 .030 Setbacks Adjacent to Freeway Right-of-Way.
 Any building wall containing any window, door or other opening therein, shall be located not less than ten (10) feet from any freeway right-of-way line, or such greater distance as may be required pursuant to any other provision of this Code.

-.040 Institutional Uses Adjacent to Residential Zones or Residential Uses.
-All buildings used for educational purposes, for institutional purposes classified as Community Assembly in Chapter 18.36 (Types of Uses), or for similar purposes, shall have a landscaped setback of fifteen (15) feet from every boundary line of a property in any residential zone or a property developed with any residential use.
+.040 Uses Adjacent to Residential Zones or Residential Uses.
+All buildings used for Day Care Centers, Educational Institutions-General, or Community & Religious Assembly as identified by Chapter 18.36 (Types of Uses), shall have a landscaped setback of fifteen (15) feet from every boundary line of a property in any residential zone or a property developed with any residential use.
 Associated designated play areas shall also comply with this fifteen (15)-foot setback requirement.
 Parking areas shall comply with the structural setback requirements of the underlying zone.

 .050 Setbacks on Through Lots.
 Both the front and back of a structure on a through lot shall be subject to the front setback requirements of the underlying zone; provided, however, one of the yards may be considered a rear yard if no access is provided from the street and the adjacent lots have no access from the same street, or access rights to that street have been dedicated.